mahmud1628/Leetcode/Algorithms/Longest Repeating Character Replacement.md

 ### Approach 1 : [Accepted]

 #### Intuition:
-    We take a substring, and then check the most frequent character in that substring.
-It's obvious that we do not replace the most frequnt character in a substring,rather we should replace the other characters to get maximum length.
+We take a substring, and then check the most frequent character in that substring.<br>
+It's obvious that we do not replace the most frequnt character in a substring,rather we should replace the other characters to get maximum length.<br>
 Now we check that if the other characters can't be replaced with k operations.
-Just check whether (length_of_substring - most_frequent_character_length) is less than or equal to k.
-If so, then we can replace them in k operations, otherwise not.
+Just check whether (length_of_substring - most_frequent_character_length) is less than or equal to k.<br>
+If so, then we can replace them in k operations, otherwise not.<br>
 If we can replace, then this substring is a possible candidate for our expected substring and we take the length of the substring as a candidate for our result.

 #### Algorithm:
  * left = 0, right = 1